NirwanUiT/privateGPTpp/README.md

 *Insert flowchart of workings*

 The backend is built primarily on Langchain and the HuggingFace Hub.
+Langchain is an open sourec framework that allows developers to combine LLMs with external sources of computation and data.

 The work done in the backend consists of primarily first processing the uploaded document/s and then ingesting them in a vector database.